Williamsrandrew86/SOL-data-project/README.md

-# Virginia School Accredition based on SOL passrates
+# Virginia School Accredition based on SOL pass rates

 ## 1. Description of the problem